Turbo Takeaways

 For seniors, it’s important to get professional help when filing taxes to ensure you’re not missing out on any tax benefits.
 Your city or town may have special assistance programs for filing federal income taxes and state returns.
 A professional can help you determine if you qualify for benefits like the earned income tax credit (EITC) and child tax credit.

-There are community-run organizations throughout the U.S. to help income taxpayers with personal finance matters like tax filing.
+Community-run organizations throughout the U.S. assist taxpayers with personal finance matters, such as tax filing.
 Working with a reliable and trustworthy professional can help you take advantage of available tax breaks and make tax filing as stress-free as possible.

 While you’ll be able to find many local programs when you search “tax help for seniors near me,” there are also several nationwide programs available that you can take advantage of.

-Here are a few free tax prep resources you should know about:
+Here are a few free tax prep resources relevant to senior citizens:

 - The AARP Foundation’s Tax-Aide program provides free tax assistance to senior taxpayers with low to moderate income.

-- The IRS offers Tax Counseling for the Elderly (TCE) to those who are 60 or older through TCE volunteers.
+- The IRS offers Tax Counseling for the Elderly (TCE) to those 60 or older through TCE volunteers.

-- Another program from the IRS is the Volunteer Income Tax Assistance (VITA) program, which provides free tax return preparation for qualified individuals.
+- Another program offered by the IRS is the Volunteer Income Tax Assistance (VITA) program, which provides free tax return preparation services to qualified individuals.

 Find Tax Help

-Non-profit organizations, states, and the federal government offer help for seniors requiring tax assistance.
+Non-profit organizations, state agencies, and the federal government offer assistance to seniors who require tax help.
 Use the IRS’s TCE site/VITA site locator to find tax help near you.
 You’ll also be able to find local help through the Area Agencies on Aging, which connects seniors and their caregivers to local resources and organizations.

 Your state’s bar association can also provide pro bono legal counsel if you need legal help related to tax problems.
 Many local tax preparation associations and CPAs also offer free tax help to older adults who are dealing with back taxes or IRS audits.